ydquan/DMREF/README.md

 # DMREF
-A collaborative project for discovering topological materials by theory and experiment.
+A project for discovering topological materials through collaborative efforts by theorists and experimentalists.

+Acknowledgment:
+...